 What is a Pressure?

 Pressure is everywhere and all around us.
-There is air pressure exerted on our body (sometimes we feel this pressure).
-We feel pressure during a long travel wherein elevation or height differs between locations, we feel a pop in our ears.
-We can also observe pressure on a pack of snack food (commonly junk foods).
+We can feel the air pressure exerted on our body.
+We feel the pressure during a long travel usually from a low to high elevation or vice versa, we feel a pop in our ears.
+We can also observe pressure on a pack of snack foods (commonly junk foods).

 In a formula, Pressure=F/A